Mpox 2024 mapped: Every country where cases of new virus strain has spread

 Editor

-A public health emergency has been declared by the World Health Organisation (WHO) over a new outbreak of mpox in several African nations, with two case now reported outside of the continent.
+A public health emergency has been declared by the World Health Organisation over a new outbreak of mpox in several African nations, with at least three cases now reported outside of the continent.

-Also known as monkeypox, the disease has seen an upsurge in the Democratic Republic of Congo (DRC) with confirmed cases reaching countries across the African subcontinent.
+Formerly known as monkeypox, the infection has been on the rise in the Democratic Republic of Congo, which accounts for 96 per cent of all cases in Africa.

 The outbreak comes as a new strain is identified, named clade 1, said to be spreading mainly through sexual networks.
 WHO says it has been identified in Burundi, Kenya, Rwanda and Uganda – all countries that have never reported cases of mpox before.